MatthewWolff/personal/README.md

 # Scraps
 * A few competitve programming solutions
 * Random code from research + fooling around
-* My personal configurations for zsh, as well as a custom prompt (modified funky.zsh-theme)
+* My personal configurations for zsh, as well as a custom prompt
 ![](/zsh/example.png)